-Things You didn’t Know about Joshua Tree National Park, Interesting Facts Included
+Things You didn’t Know about Joshua Tree National Park (Interesting Facts Included)

-The area of today’s Joshua Tree National Park has allured locals and travelers for centuries.
+The area of today’s Joshua Tree National Park has enticed locals and travelers for centuries.
 A place of incredible beauty, unusual terrain, and bountiful secret locations that criminals used as hideouts.
 Can all of these fit into one destination?
 Absolutely.
 When you start digging into all of these fascinating details and historic (yet it doesn’t make them less interesting) facts, all of a sudden you realize how little you really know about Joshua Tree National Park.

 Truth be told, though, all this useful information can guide you initially and help plan your itinerary.
-Yet you won’t know Joshua Tree National Park until you dive deeper into its geology and history, saturated with interesting facts and ancient tales.
+Yet you won’t know Joshua Tree National Park until you dive deeper into its geology and history saturated with interesting facts and ancient tales.

 With that said, here are 10 things you didn’t know about Joshua Tree National Park, including useful information, myths, and interesting facts about the area and its famous trees.